ariankordi/grape/README.md

 # Description #
-This is a fork of ariankordi's grape miiverse with added support for miiverse api and games.
+This is a fork of ariankordi's grape miiverse clone with added support for miiverse api and games.

 # Old Text #